department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 ---
 layout: page-breadcrumbs.html
-title: Disability Benefits Application Process
+title: How to Apply for Disability Benefits
 display_title: Application Process
 order: 2
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act